 If you use CAD for video games or are even creating new products, there is no end to the software programs specifically geared toward the type of artwork you create.
-What if you’re an architect though?
+What if you’re an architect, though?
 Well, there’s Archimedes.

 This architectural CAD software has all the necessary features for geometric designs, as well as more advanced features like trimming, filleting, and measurement.
-The program also autosaves regularly, so you are not in danger of losing very much of your work should a crash happen.
+The program also autosaves regularly, so you are not in danger of losing much of your work should a crash happen.

-Archimedes is available in English, Portuguese, and Italian, making it a multilingual software, and is of course completely free to use.
+Archimedes is available in English, Portuguese, and Italian, making it a multilingual software, and is, of course, completely free to use.
 Archimedes became orphanware in 2007, so it may not work on the very newest computers, but since it is free and beneficial for budding architects, it is worth giving this program a try.

 If you’re looking for a program that has stood the test of time and is unlikely to become orphanware like Archimedes, you might try BRL-CAD.
-BRL-CAD is one of the oldest functioning programs in the world, with over a million lines of code that has been in the development process since 1979.
+BRL-CAD is one of the oldest functioning programs in the world, with over a million lines of code that have been in the development process since 1979.
 BRL-CAD is used by the US military to design new weapons and is a highly developed 3D modeling tool with over 400 tools.

 The program has all the usual features you have probably come to expect in a good 3D modeling program.
 It can create lines, boxes, circles, and other geometric features.
 It can also combine geometric objects and has tools for lighting and shading.

 OpenSCAD is another free software program for creating 3D objects.
 This one is geared toward advanced users because it can’t be directly interacted with using the computer mouse.
 Instead, users interact with the program using code.
-You use the OpenSCAD script to define the geometric objects, and where to place them.
+You use the OpenSCAD script to define the geometric objects and where to place them.

-OpenSCAD is available for Linux, Mac, and Windows operating systems making it useful for almost any programmer with an understanding of behind the scenes work.
+OpenSCAD is available for Linux, Mac, and Windows operating systems, making it useful for almost any programmer with an understanding of behind-the-scenes work.

 If you can’t afford the steep prices of AutoCAD and other premium software programs, these free alternatives make an excellent choice for cash-strapped users.
-Each of them has a unique focus for the many different types of CAD users.
+Each has a unique focus for the many different types of CAD users.
 While you should take your time making your choice of which product is best for your needs, you can try as many as you like with no penalty – they are all free to use.